-In this first module of the Ruby section, the student will see how to install and configure the environment in order to work with Ruby.
-Once the environment is configured, the student will learn the very basic concepts of Ruby such as running and writing scripts, using the interpreter, installing gems and much more.
-The student will also learn the basic concept of Ruby such as data types, variables declarations and more.
+In the first module of the Ruby section, you will see how to install and configure the Ruby environment.
+Once the environment is configured, you will learn the basic concepts of Ruby, such as running and writing scripts, using the interpreter, installing gems and much more.
+You will also learn the basic concepts of Ruby such as data types, variables declarations and more.

 One of the most important program structures that a programmer has to master is the ‘flow control structure’.
 In this module, the student will learn how to write and define different types of Ruby control structures.
 This will allow the student to create scripts and programs that are not limited to a linear sequence of statements.

 Every program must be clean and have reusable structures.
 In this module, the student will learn how to define and use Ruby methods, blocks, aliases and more.
 This is useful for creating very powerful tools and scripts.
 With the introduction of methods and blocks, a very important topic needs to be covered: the scope.

 Ruby is an Object Oriented Programming language.
 With that said, an OO program involves classes and objects.
 In this module, we will start covering more advanced topics and we will see how to define and use classes, functions, modules, mixin, namespaces and much more.
 Along with these topics, we will also see how to handle exceptions; exceptions are a very useful topic that needs to be mastered in order to take control of the program behavior.